Ciyang/LeffelEtAl2016/README.md

     comparison class) is equally accessible for relative and absolute adjectives: straight lines, closed/flat triangles are very stereotypical.

-- **HP**: Absolute adjectives should be more difficult to process when it comes to imprecision, because an additional pragmatic mechanism is needed.
+- **HP**: Absolute adjectives should be different from relative adjectives, because imprecision and vagueness are different mechanisms
-  + Hidden assumption: a serial processing model, in which